 Alaskan Way Viaduct

-Following the Nisqually earthquake of February 2001, the state and city realized that the Alaskan Way Viaduct (built in 1953) is at risk from another major seismic event and would have to be replaced.
-The city's seawall, which supports the Viaduct, Alaskan Way surface street and many utilities, also needs renovation.
+Following the Nisqually earthquake of February 2001, the state and city realized that the viaduct (built in 1953) was at risk from another major seismic event and would have to be replaced.

 In January 2009, Governor Christine Gregoire, Mayor Greg Nickels, and County Executive Ron Sims announced a Bored Tunnel Hybrid as the preferred alternative to carry forward for further study.
-The state, city, county and port have outlined a funding framework to pursue.
-Bored tunnel construction is estimated for 2011-15 with Viaduct demolition and waterfront reconstruction to follow.
+The bored tunnel option was selected, in part, because it was the only approach that would allow SR 99 to remain open for the majority of construction.

-The Port is working with the Washington State Department of Transportation (WSDOT), City of Seattle and King County to ensure that the project meets the Port’s needs and can be funded.
-The Port Commission believes that the replacement of the Viaduct should achieve the best balance among retaining and creating jobs, sustaining regional economic vitality, and benefiting the environment.
+In August 2013, the Port and the Washington State Department of Transportation (WSDOT) entered into an agreement for a port contribution of $281 million so that the replacement of the viaduct achieves the best balance among retaining and creating jobs, sustaining regional economic vitality, and benefiting the environment.

 The tunnel is expected to open in 2019, dependent upon the contractor's rate of progress.